 (B) Antennas and/or towers erected temporarily for test purposes, for emergency communication, or for broadcast remote pick-up operations, provided that all requirements of subsection (d) below are met, with the exception of subsection (d)(3) below which is waived.
 Temporary antennas shall be removed within 72 hours following installation.

 (c) Fee.
-The fee to be paid is that prescribed under building permit fees, § 15.183.
+The fee to be paid is that prescribed under building permit fees, based on valuation, as set forth in City Code Appendix A.

 (d) Construction requirements.
 All antennas and towers erected, constructed or located within the city, and all wiring therefor, shall comply with the following requirements: